 Chief of Staff

 McFarland, who joined LDEQ in 2001, is a licensed Louisiana Professional Engineer with a Bachelor of Science degree in environmental engineering from Louisiana State University.
 McFarland had been in the position of administrator for the Water Planning and Assessment Division in the Office of Environmental Assessment.
 He has been appointed to be the LDEQ Chief of Staff, a position on the executive staff that provides advice and information to the secretary and coordinates executive staff activities.

 Bennett previously worked at LDEQ as an air permit writer from October 2003 to August 2006.
 She returns to the agency after 10 years as an industry consultant working with agricultural and petrochemical companies.
 Bennet has extensive experience in environmental regulatory affairs, compliance and permitting.
-Bennett holds a bachelor’s degree in chemical engineering from Howard University in Washington, and an MBA from LSU.
-She is a native of Arnaudville in St. Landry Parish.
+Bennett holds a bachelor’s degree in chemical engineering from Howard University in Washington and an MBA from LSU.
+She is a native of Arnaudville, LA.